-GSTC recognition is a status GSTC designates to a set of standards that are equivalent to the GSTC Standards.
-This means that the GSTC has verified that the standard aligns with the GSTC Standards and that any additional clauses do not contradict GSTC Standards requirements.
+GSTC recognition is a status GSTC designates to a set of standards that are equivalent to the GSTC criteria.
+This means that the GSTC has verified that the standard aligns with the GSTC criteria and that any additional clauses do not contradict GSTC Criteria requirements.
 GSTC recognition does not ensure the certification process is reliable, only that the set of standards used to certify includes the minimum elements to ensure sustainability.

-- Consider certification through a GSTC Accredited Certification Body to demonstrate compliance with the most widely accepted and respected standards on the market. - Even if actual certification is not an option immediately, understanding the criteria can inform incremental steps to be taken to be more sustainable. - Connect with a GSTC-recognized standard for destinations, such as Destination Wayfinder Framework & Standard or Green Destinations Standard, for ongoing support in setting and progressing on sustainability goals, in addition to certification.
+- Consider certification through a GSTC Accredited Certification Body to demonstrate compliance with the most widely accepted and respected standards on the market. - Even if actual certification is not an option immediately, understanding the criteria can inform incremental steps to be taken to be more sustainable. - Connect with a GSTC-recognized standard for destinations, such as Destination Wayfinder Framework & Standard or Green Destinations Standard, for ongoing support in setting and progressing on sustainability goals, in addition to certification. - Explore establishing GSTC-recognized standards tailored to California and reflect the state's priorities and values.